Ancient bad breath remedies leave something to be desired

 SUMMARY: If you had halitosis in centuries past, the remedies were anything but appetizing.

 Getting bad breath today is no big deal, provided you've got some specialty bad breath remedies at hand.
-Armed with alcohol-free mouthwash, oxidizing toothpaste, a specialty tongue scraper, some floss and a tooth whitening kit, you can clear up even the rankest cases of halitosis.
+Armed with alcohol-free mouthwash, oxygenating toothpaste, and mouth wetting lozenges and gum, you can attack even the rankest cases of halitosis.

 But that's today.
 In years past, things weren't so simple.
 Watch out - you may not want to read what lies below while you're eating.